Developik/comp4050/Project_Charter.md

 ## ASSUMPTIONS

-_[Example: The system is being developed to capture data from public health partners.
-One assumption is that data is entered electronically into the system.]_

 This section identifies the statements believed to be true and from which a conclusion was drawn to define this project charter.